The-Yearly/AmFoss-24-Preveshan/README.md

 In the next six months, my primary goal is to deepen my understanding of emerging technologies and to enhance my existing skills in both familiar and new domains.
 I plan to achieve this by rigorous studying of emerging technologies and working on hands-on projects, and take relevant courses need to develop my skills
 # HOW WILL YOU CONTRIBUTE BACK TO THE CLUB?
 I am a hard worker and a great team player.
 If I join the club, I will ensure that I give it my 100% by actively participating in all club activities and being available to support any needs the club might have.
 And I promise that I won't shy away from any challenges.
 I also promise that I will do anything to make the club a better place.
+# WHAT ARE YOUR THOUGHTS AND FEEDBACK ON THE PRAVESHAN SELECTION PROCESS?
+Really good as they tasks gave me a good insight of tools im using and also like consisted of me builting actuall tools that i might end up using daily like the book recommending bot and subtitles downloading web scrapper
 # Task Status
 | Task List | Description | Statuss|
 |---|---|---|